ArticySoftware/Articy3ImporterForUnreal/README.md

 ## Import into Unreal

-The first time the ArticyImporter find content to import, the plugin will automatically try to find an "ArticyRuntime" reference inside the project's Unreal build tool files.
+The first time the ArticyXImporter find content to import, the plugin will automatically try to find an "ArticyRuntime" reference inside the project's Unreal build tool files.
 If the plugin can't find any reference, it will show the following messagebox to add it automatically :

 <p align="center">
 	<img src="/docs/ArticyRuntimeRef_AutoAdd.png">